Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Engines with smaller traffic shares carry wider error bars but all cluster in the same engagement band.
 About 29% of AI Search sessions arrive with the referrer stripped at the source (typically from in-app browsing), and another ~1% come from smaller engines like Kagi.

 Every engine sends traffic that clears the 50-point line.
+In other words: pick any engine, the visitor quality holds.
 ChatGPT carries most of the volume, which is no surprise given its market share.
 But Perplexity, Gemini, and Copilot are right there on engagement.
 Copilot even edges out ChatGPT per session, though on a much smaller sample, so read that ranking as a direction, not a verdict.

-So the lesson is not "chase the highest-engagement engine."
+So the lesson isn't "chase the highest-engagement engine."
 The lesson is that wherever the visitor came from, they engage.
-If your plan is to get cited in any of them, you do not have to agonize over which one.
+If your plan is to get cited in any of them, you don't have to agonize over which one.

 About 29% of AI Search sessions arrive with the referrer stripped.
+In plain English: roughly 3 in 10 AI visits can't say which app sent them.
 That usually means the visitor was inside an LLM's mobile or desktop app, and the app never passed the source URL through.
-We classify these as AI Search from UTM parameters or other tracker hints, but we cannot tell which app sent them.
+We classify these as AI Search from UTM parameters or other tracker hints, but we can't tell which app sent them.
 Engagement on these sessions runs a touch lower, in line with mobile app sessions across every channel, and still above the floor of every non-AI channel.

 A note on volume: small, but growing fast

 The biggest caveat to all of this is volume.
 AI Search is still a small share of total traffic.
 On the Clickport platform it averages around 1.5% of all sessions.
+That means roughly 1 visit in 65.
 Next to Organic Search, which runs around 30% on most sites, and Direct, often the single largest channel, AI Search is a sliver.

 But look at the slope.
 Over the trailing three months, AI Search share has roughly quadrupled.
 It started at a fraction of a percent and now sits at a small but real fraction.
 At that rate it becomes a channel worth its own line in the report within a year or two, not five years out.